jgdigitaljedi/gs-scraper/README.md

 # gs-scraper

-The idea is to build an Electron app that scrapes data from local Craigslist, various websites, etc for deals on the types of items I'm looking for.
+The idea is to build an app that scrapes data from local Craigslist, various websites, etc for deals on the types of items I'm looking for.
 Mainly, I'm a retro video game collector so I will be developing this to find deals on retro gaming stuff or even garage sales with listings that mention certain key words that I might like to visit in hopes of finding retro gaming stuff.

 ## Project setup

 ```
-npm install
+npm i
 ```

 ### Compiles and hot-reloads for development in electron window

 ```
-npm run dev
+npm start
 ```

 ### Compiles and minifies for production